keten-group/DPD-Silk-Analysis-Package/README.md

 1) To count different types of hydrogen bonds in the first frame of the stretch simulation, just before deformation begins, first run the script **view.vmd** which will make a file with **protein_only_for_visualization.psf** appended.
 This psf has a slightly different format than the psf that only has **protein_only.psf** appended.
 Then in the file **Count_HBonds.ipynb**, change variables rand_seed, dcd_list, and psf_file to reflect the paths to the random seed in the dcd filenames, path to the dcd file with the stretch deformation, and the psf file ending with **protein_only_for_visualization.psf**.
 Run all the cells in the file.
 It will print the number of each type of hydrogen bond and save a pickle file containing those values in the folder **Count_HBonds_out**.

 ### Analyzing a Sample Simulation – Use files in directory ‘Simulation_Analysis’
+The following instructions come from Rim et al., citation 2 above.
 1)	Copy the output files from the LAMMPS simulation into the directory **DPD-Silk-Analysis-Package/Simulation_Analysis** (**equil_11111.dcd, equil_11111_unwrap.dcd, shear_11111.dcd, shear_11111_unwrap.dcd, equil_after_shear_11111.dcd, equil_after_shear_11111_unwrap.dcd, stretch_11111.dcd, stretch_11111_unwrap.dcd, all_stress_11111.txt**).
 2)	Copy the psf file without water (the file with the “protein_only.psf” extension) as **ref.psf** into this directory.
 3)	Copy the LAMMPS data file as **ref.data** into this directory.